minicomp/ed/_texts/EN-RoyalAdventurers-1773.md

 profligacy of sentiment.
 To this cause also may be justly attributed the never to be sufficiently lamented depravity of manners.
-Young people of both sex- es, who were once renowned for being the brightest examples of the most ex- alted virtue, are now become the scorn of

-(v)
-their acquaintance; and that good- ness of heart which once seemed to be the sole spring of all their actions, is seen no more, and vice now rears her stand- ard, where virtue lately displayed her banners.
-To stem this torrent of evil, and to restore virtue to its pristine lus- tre is the most ardent wish of the au- thor of the following sheets.
-From the subsequent short sketch, the rea- der will be enabled to form a proper judgment of the whole work.
-The story is very interesting, the incidents are related in the most correct, clear and concise method imaginable; the language is pure and chaste; all ex- pressions which might afford the light- est shadow of corruption are studious- ly avoided, and the utmost care has been taken to insert nothing but what will tend to instruct: and reform, as well as amuse the mind of the reader
+Young people of both sexes, who were once renowned for being the brightest examples of the most exalted virtue, are now become the scorn of (v) their acquaintance; and that goodness of heart which once seemed to be the sole spring of all their actions, is seen no more, and vice now rears her standard, where virtue lately displayed her banners.
+To stem this torrent of evil, and to restore virtue to its pristine lustre is the most ardent wish of the author of the following sheets.
+From the subsequent short sketch, the reader will be enabled to form a proper judgment of the whole work.
+The story is very interesting, the incidents are related in the most correct, clear and concise method imaginable; the language is pure and chaste; all expressions which might afford the lightest shadow of corruption are studiously avoided, and the utmost care has been taken to insert nothing but what will tend to instruct: and reform, as well as amuse the mind of the reader
-As this is the scope which the au- thor has prescribed to himself, he doubts not in the least of meeting with the approbation of all those who
+As this is the scope which the author has prescribed to himself, he doubts not in the least of meeting with the approbation of all those who
 (vi)
-shall take the pains of perusing this work, which if he is so happy as to meet with, he will ever entertain a grateful rememberance of the favour conferred on him, and will endeavour to testify his most sincere acknow- ledgement by dedicating his labours to the service of those who honour them with their countenance.
-As he has neither the views of honours or in- terest to influence him, he flatters himself that he has gained the sum- mit of his desires, by having pro- duced a work which, at the same time that it delights, conveys the most in- structive lessons of virtue.
-He there- fore takes the liberty of recommend- ing his work to the attention of the polite youth of both sexes, and flat- ters himself that their approbation of his endeavours to plese them will
+shall take the pains of perusing this work, which if he is so happy as to meet with, he will ever entertain a grateful rememberance of the favour conferred on him, and will endeavour to testify his most sincere acknowledgement by dedicating his labours to the service of those who honour them with their countenance.
+As he has neither the views of honours or interest to influence him, he flatters himself that he has gained the summit of his desires, by having pro- duced a work which, at the same time that it delights, conveys the most instructive lessons of virtue.
+He therefore takes the liberty of recommending his work to the attention of the polite youth of both sexes, and flat- ters himself that their approbation of his endeavours to plese them will